wohali/dtop-twitter-poster/README.md

 # [DTOP] Automated Google Calendar to Twitter bot

-Can dump to a raw hex file, or to a human-readable text file.

 Roughly, this does the following:
 1. Reads iCal file from our Google Events calendar.
 2. Finds any events in the next 4 or 24 hours, including recurring events.